Kmeakin/walrus-report/src/20-reference.md

 | infix `||`           |            | Left
 | infix `=`            | Lowest     | Right

+As in standard mathematical notation, parentheses bind tighter than any operators, and so can be used to override the normal operator precedences:
+`(1 + 2) * (3 - 4)`{.rust}

 Unlike languages such as Haskell or Ocaml, the set of operators in Walrus is
 fixed: new operators cannot be defined by the user.
 This simplifies parsing, but can make expressions which could otherwise be expressed in specialised notation